Choudhary-Ji/Police-GSR-QBUS-/README.md

 This is remake of GSR Test made for qbus framework

+Script Made By:- hh Framework:- ϟϟ Duce#1889

-for any kind of support do contact us on https://discord.gg/7fkJEQshDv
+for any kind of support do contact us on https://discord.gg/b94NvSyqjR